-Trading EDI data is confusing.
-You know you need to transact with a trading partner.
-Typically either sending an EDI transaction like a purchase order or an invoice, with information related to product type, quantity, unit of measure, or price among other fields.
-When you’re getting started before you reach that line level detail, how do you identify either your business entity or that of your trading partner?
-Unfortunately writing “Walmart” or “Amazon” isn’t sufficient.
+Typically, you’ll send an EDI transaction like a purchase order or invoice, with information related to product type, quantity, unit of measure, or price, among other fields.
+But before you reach that line level detail, you will need the ISA IDs for both you and your trading partner.
+The ISA ID identifies who is trading data.